 The light show is one of many features this baby monitor comes with.
 The built-in lullabies and white noise sounds are not a gimmick either.
 Together, the light show and lullabies will help your baby go sleep.
 Along with a temperature sensor and display, two way talk facility, a feed timer and crying alert, the list of features is impressive.
 It might be quicker to say what it doesn’t come with!

 The price may put some off.
 But, the sheer array of features and options make it worth the investment.
-Although bear in mind what I said above, if you don’t need some of the options, there are other baby monitors available.
+Although bear in mind what I said above, if you don’t need some of the options, there are other baby monitors available to buy.
 It is an impressive baby monitor.
 It’s getting rave reviews and I highly recommend the BT 7500 baby monitor.